compute-io/csum/README.md

 ## Notes

-The method returns an `array` with a length equal to the original input array.
+The function returns an `array` with a length equal to the original input `array`.

 ## Tests